 The third-generation internet, often referred to as Web 3.0, is the next step in the development of the World Wide Web.
 It offers a machine-based, data-driven Semantic Web with the aim of giving users a more intelligent and interconnected web experience.

-The modern Web is static and unable to be tailored to the specific requirements of each user.
+The modern Web is static and cannot be tailored to each user’s specific requirements.
 Web 3.0 is anticipated to be more interactive and dynamic.
 It will reimagine the web experience with structural modifications to assure democratization across all elements of the internet by utilizing artificial intelligence and blockchain technologies.

 Web 3.0 does away with centralized servers by securely storing and distributing data across a number of devices.
 A similar approach makes data less vulnerable to attacks because it is no longer held centrally, reducing the possibility of large-scale data leaks.